-The IAL Advisory Board is made up of internationally recognised representatives from the disciplines of ethics, law, and science.
+The International Animal Law Advisory Board is made up of internationally recognised representatives from the disciplines of ethics, law, and science.
 Reflecting the truly international tenor of IAL, the Advisory Board members also come from different areas of the world.

-Dr Ian Robertson has the unusual distinction of being both a qualified veterinarian, and a Barrister (Barrister and Solicitor of the High Court of New Zealand) who has combined his training and experience to become an internationally recognized legal specialist on the subject of animals and the law.
+Dr Ian Robertson is an unusual professional combination of qualified veterinarian and a Barrister (Barrister and Solicitor of the High Court of New Zealand).
+He has combined his training and experience to become an internationally recognized legal specialist on the subject of animals and the law.

 Ian currently fulfils a variety of national and international roles as LITIGATOR, ADVISOR and EDUCATOR on matters involving issues of animal welfare.
-He is the DIRECTOR of International Animal Law, an external associate of the OIE (World Animal Health Organisation, New Zealand Collaboration Centre), and BOARD MEMBER of the International Association of Human-Animal Interaction Organisations and the Veterinary Council of New Zealand.
+He is the DIRECTOR of International Animal Law, an external associate of the OIE and BOARD MEMBER with several organisations dealing with the human-animal relationship.
 He is also a LAW LECTURER and AUTHOR on the subject of animal law, and advises government, non-government organisations, and industry on a wide range of animal welfare matters.

 Director, Centre for Applied Bioethics, Faculty of Science, at the University of Nottingham in England.